 Several food components, including tannins found in teas, can inhibit the body's absorption of nonheme iron.
 The body absorbs nonheme iron less efficiently than heme iron, absorbing only 2 to 20 percent of it, as compared to the 15 to 35 percent of heme iron the body typically absorbs.
 Black teas and green teas contain tannins, but herbal teas do not.
 Herbal teas provide a good alternative to tannin-containing teas that may decrease iron absorption.
 Calcium also hinders iron absorption, however, so avoid adding milk to herbal tea when drinking it alongside nonheme iron sources.

 Meat proteins and foods rich in vitamin C can improve your body's ability to absorb nonheme iron.
 To maximize your body's absorption of herbal tea's nonheme iron, add lemon juice to your tea or have it alongside another citrus fruit, like an orange or grapefruit.

 Pregnancy and Herbal Teas

-Pregnant women need much higher amounts of iron per day than other women.
-The National Institutes of Health recommends that pregnant women get 27 mg of iron per day.
+Pregnant people need much higher amounts of iron per day than other women.
+The National Institutes of Health recommends that pregnant people get 27 mg of iron per day.
 Iron-rich herbal teas can help prevent iron deficiency during pregnancy.
-Pregnant women can safely drink most commercial herbal teas in reasonable amounts, according to the American Pregnancy Association, but teas not made commercially or those made with excessive herbs may not be safe.
+Pregnant people can safely drink most commercial herbal teas in reasonable amounts, according to the American Pregnancy Association, but teas not made commercially or those made with excessive herbs may not be safe.
 Discuss herbal teas with your doctor or midwife before adding them to your pregnancy diet.